ShowShark Server Features

 • Cross-type results: movies, shows, genres, actors, artists, albums, songs, photo albums

-• Genre lists fetched in a single request via GetGenreListsRequest (movie, show, and music genres)
+• All genre lists fetched in a single request (movie, show, and music genres)

-• Music genre browsing with artist, album, and song queries (LIMIT 200, ordered by title)
+• Music genre browsing with artist, album, and song results

-• Library stats endpoint (GetLibraryStatsRequest): aggregate counts for movies, shows, episodes, artists, albums, songs
+• Library stats: aggregate counts for movies, shows, episodes, artists, albums, songs

-• Detail queries: movie detail with cast, show detail with seasons/episodes, episode detail, album detail with songs, artist detail with discography, genre media, actor filmography
+• Detail queries: movie with cast, show with seasons/episodes, episode, album with songs, artist with discography, genre media, actor filmography

 Metadata Providers